korpling/ANNIS/docs/src/mdbook/user-guide/src/visualizations/list.md

 It is possible to specify the order of annotation layers in each grid.
 Use `annos: anno_name1, anno_name2, anno_name3` to specify the
 order or annotation layers.
-If `anno:` is used, additional annotation layers not present in the list will not be visualized.
+If `annos:` is used, additional annotation layers not present in the list will not be visualized.
 If mappings is left empty, layers will be ordered alphabetically.
 It is also possible to add annotations applying to the tokens to the visualization, rather than only